-As the April 15th tax deadline (today, btw) approached, I picked up on a re-birth of a certain sentiment that goes a little something like this “I can’t wait to get that refund so I can spend it on ___________”.
+As the April tax deadline approached, I picked up on a re-birth of a certain sentiment that goes a little something like this “I can’t wait to get that refund so I can spend it on ___________”.
+Maybe it’s a true sign of economic strength – unabashed consumer wastefulness – rearing its ugly head again.
+I’ll assign it a medical diagnosis term: Tax Refund Windfall Syndrome, or TRWS for short (I’m coining that).

-Over the last month or so, I must have heard at least a dozen or so people make some sort of proclamation or “bragadation” about how they are going to piss away the huge tax refund they are about to get, as if it were some sort of unexpected windfall received from a wealthy step-Uncle they never knew or money they’ve swindled from Uncle Sam.
+Over the last month or so, I must have heard at least a dozen or so people make some sort of proclamation or “bragadation” about how they are going to spend the huge tax refund they are about to get, as if it were some sort of unexpected windfall received from a wealthy step-Uncle they never knew or money they’ve swindled from Uncle Sam.
+Note: the average tax refund last year was $3,145 (higher than the actual amount of saved income for the same year).

-I’ve heard of wastefully ambitious goals of kitchen remodels, leasing a new car, a cruise, and a new TV.
+I’ve personally heard of wastefully ambitious goals such as absurd kitchen remodels, leasing a fancy new SUV, a cruise, and more.

 Now, I could play Debbie Downer and call these people out to their face for not being clever in wasting money that was already theirs to begin with.
 But, I still try to maintain some sort of semblance of what some may deem as a “social life” with others.

 So, I sit there and smile and nod my head.
-Deep inside, particularly because I’m a personal finance blogger, I’m dying.
-Life force is being sucked from my soul as I stand witness to a manifestation of a misinformed cliche.
+Deep inside, particularly because I’m a personal finance writer, the life force is being sucked from my soul as I stand witness to a manifestation of a misinformed cliche.

-So let’s end it right now – a tax refund is not a gift or windfall.
+So let’s end it right now – a tax refund is not a bonus, a freebie, a gift, or a windfall.

-85% of Americans are expecting a tax refund this year.
-Most are anxiously awaiting that refund.
-But all getting a refund means is that the recipient was on the wrong side of the tax payment see-saw.
+Typically, about 65%+ of Americans expect to receive a tax refund.
+Most are anxiously awaiting that refund, as if it were a bonus or a gift.
+But, all getting a refund means is that the recipient was on the wrong side of the tax payment see-saw.
 On the other side is Uncle Sam, and he’s laughing, because he just borrowed money (in the form of tax over-payments) interest-free over the course of the previous year.
-A refund is no gift.
+A tax refund is no gift.
 No windfall.
 No reward.
 And it definitely does not warrant bragging rights.
+It’s simply you getting money that you loaned the government back, interest-free.

-That refund money could have been better used over the year to avoid or pay off high-interest debt, to earn a 401K match, or at least earn a percent or two in a bank CD.
-Instead, the government used it, $230 billion of it, and the recipient actually lost money through missed opportunity costs.
+That tax refund money could have been better used over the year to avoid or pay off high-interest debt, to earn a 401K match, or at least earn a few percentage points return in a bank CD.
+Instead, the government used it, $335 billion of it last year, and the recipient actually lost money through missed opportunity costs.

 Giving this message here and now, to the masses of readers here, who I am hoping share with their social network in order to earn back their own life force (use me as bad-cop) – is my way of keeping my soul alive.